Melinag1992/ButtonTransferApp/README.md

 ![mainactivity](https://user-images.githubusercontent.com/22303069/37234710-3dceec4e-23f1-11e8-8d63-9d692f30993c.png)

-# add a new user
+# Add a new user

-Allows you to enter the new user information.
-Once the "Add" button is clicked it will take you back to the List of user's with the updated information.
+You can add a new user by entering the new user information.
+Once the "Add" button is clicked it will take you back to the List of user's with the updated list.

 ![add person](https://user-images.githubusercontent.com/22303069/37234714-441544ea-23f1-11e8-9059-c59d32e6acf4.png)